mwpastore/sinja-sequel/README.md

 **Note that registering the extension will automatically include Helpers!**

 After registering the extension, the `resource`, `has_many`, and `has_one` DSL keywords will generate basic action helpers.

+* `resource` and `has_many` take an optional second argument that specifies the method to use to cast the ID of the resource or each resource identifier object (`:to_i` by default).

-The default `create` action helper does not support client-generated IDs.
+* The generated `create` action helper does not support client-generated IDs.

 These action helpers can be subsequently overridden, customized by setting action helper options (i.e. `:roles`) and/or defining `before_<action>` hooks, or removed entirely with `remove_<action>`.

 ## Development